GET IN TOUCH

 Does Texas law protect wages from all garnishment?

-Texas law shields wages from most creditor garnishment actions, but several critical exceptions apply.
+Texas law, rooted in the Texas Constitution, shields wages from private and commercial creditor garnishment for most consumer debts.
+However, several critical exceptions apply.
 Federal taxes, child support, and certain federal student loans can still trigger wage withholding.
 These obligations override state protections, meaning an employer must comply with a valid court order or federal notice.
-Debtors should review exemptions and court forms to understand their specific protections.
+Debtors should review available exemptions and court forms to understand their specific protections under both state and federal law.

 How much notice is required before garnishment begins?